restorecommerce/grpc-client/README.md

 ## Usage

-A client instance requires a gRPC configuration and optionally a [winston](https://github.com/winstonjs/winston) compatible logger.
+A client instance requires a configuration object and optionally a [winston](https://github.com/winstonjs/winston) compatible logger.
+Configuration info should include transport-specific details (such as protobuf interfaces) and the names of the endpoints which it is aimed to connect to.
 For a simple example on how to use this client with a generic gRPC server check the [test cases](https://github.com/restorecommerce/grpc-client/tree/master/test).
 The `connect` method as well as all exposed RPC calls are async.

 ## Customization